 Although dollars are widely accepted in resort areas, we recommend using pesos during your stay.
 Hotels can also exchange dollars, but these normally give you low rates, use them as your last resort (pun not intended).

 Most Mexican banks have stopped exchanging dollars to pesos unless you have an account with them, rendering them useless for travelers.
-If you do find one that exchanges dollars bring your passport, there are also limits to how much you can cash, $300/day and $1500/month is the norm.
+If you do find one that exchanges dollars bring your passport along, there are also limits to how much you can cash, $300/day and $1500/month is the norm.

 There’s usually no commission added on exchanges, but do ask beforehand to avoid any surprises.
 In any case, they adjust rates to give them a commission anyway, all financial institutions never waste an opportunity to fleece us.